kitao/pyxel/README.md

 ### Linux

-Install the required packages in a way appropriate for each distribution.
+Install [Python3](https://www.python.org/) (version 3.7 or higher) and the required packages in a way appropriate for each distribution.

 **Ubuntu:**